-It can be seen from Panel B that in those countries where the last ventile is extraordinarily large, the "extra" part cannot be taken from the low income groups anymore, and hence their middle 50 percent is somewhat smaller than the rests.
-But this extra part is not distributed equally within the top decile - the benefits accrue almost exclusively to the top 5 percent, while the second-to-last ventile.
-For most of the other countries there is a direct relationship between the bottom 40 percent's share increasing where the top 5 percent's decreases, while the middle 50 percent and the second to highest ventile remain overall fairly stable.
-Differences in the level secured by the top ventile in the respective countries are vast: shares here range from almost 39 percent of total income (in South Africa) to 11.5 percent (in Slovenia) - less than a third.
-Analogously, the bottom 40 percent of the population hold on to a mere 5.5 percent at the low end (South Africa) compared to a maximum of almost 5 times this share (25.5 percent in Slovenia).
-These large differences contrast sharply with the relative homogeneity in the upper-middle income groups, where the difference for the augmented upper-middle 55 percent amounts to less than 20 percent between the highest (China) and lowest (Central African Republic) share.
+This reversed view emphasizes how in those countries where the last ventile is extraordinarily large, the 'extra' part cannot be taken from the low-income groups anymore, and hence the share of the middle in these countries is somewhat smaller than that of the rest.
+But this extra part is not distributed equally within the top decile-the benefits accrue almost exclusively to the top 5 per cent, while the second-to-last ventile increases only marginally.
+For most of the other countries there is a direct relationship between the bottom 40 per cent's share increasing where the top 5 per cent's decreases, while the middle 50 per cent and the second-to-highest ventile remain overall fairly stable.
+Differences in the level secured by the top ventile in the respective countries are vast: shares here range from 11.5 per cent (in Slovenia) to almost 39 per cent of total income (in South Africa)-more than three times the size.
+Analogously, the bottom 40 per cent of the population hold on to a mere 5.5 per cent at the low end (South Africa) compared to a maximum of almost 5 times this share (25.5 per cent in Slovenia).
+These large differences contrast sharply with the relative homogeneity in the upper-middle-income groups, where the augmented upper-middle 55 per cent differs less than 20 per cent between the highest (China) and lowest (Central African Republic) share.